GIfatahTH/states_rebuilder/README.md

 </br>

-## Advanced 🏋️‍♀️:
+## Advanced:
-Here, you will take your programming skills up a notch, deep dive in Architecture:
+Here, you will take your programming skills up a notch, deep dive in Architecture 🧐:

 * [**User posts and comments**](examples/007-1-clean_architecture_dane_mackier_app_with_Injector)  The app communicates with the JSONPlaceholder API, gets a User profile from the login using the ID entered.
 Fetches and shows the Posts on the home view and shows post details with an additional fetch to show the comments.